tempo-sim/Tempo/README.md

 [/Script/Engine.GameUserSettings]
 FullscreenMode=2
 ```
-You can find a complete set of available config settings in the the `Config` directory under the Tempo root.
 > [!Warning]
-> Config ini files can not be edited while the Tempo packaged binary is running or the project is open in Unreal Editor.
+> Config ini files can not be edited while the packaged binary is running or the project is open in Unreal Editor.

 ### Debugging
-Tempo writes logs while running.
+Unreal projects write logs while running.
 These are a great starting point for debugging.
 When running in Unreal Editor you can see the logs in the [Output Log](https://dev.epicgames.com/documentation/en-us/unreal-engine/logging-in-unreal-engine) window.
-The packaged binary will write logs to `<packaged_game_root>/Tempo/Saved/Logs`
+The packaged binary will write logs to `<packaged_game_root>/ProjectName/Saved/Logs`

 ## Scripting
 Tempo supports scripting via [Protobuf](https://protobuf.dev/) and [gRPC](https://grpc.io/).